jboss-developer/jboss-eap-quickstarts/tasks-jsf/README.md

 Technologies: JSF, JPA
 Summary: The `tasks-jsf` quickstart demonstrates how to use JPA 2.0 persistence with JSF 2.1 as the view layer.
 Prerequisites: tasks
-Target Product: EAP
+Target Product: JBoss EAP
-Product Versions: EAP 6.1, EAP 6.2, EAP 6.3, EAP 6.4
 Source: <https://github.com/jboss-developer/jboss-eap-quickstarts/>

 What is it?
 -----------

-The `tasks-jsf` quickstart demonstrates how to use JPA 2.0 persistence with JSF 2.1 as view layer.
+The `tasks-jsf` quickstart demonstrates how to use JPA 2.0 persistence with JSF 2.1 as view layer in an application deployed to Red Hat JBoss Enterprise Application Platform.
 It provides a JSF front end for the [tasks](../tasks/README.md) quickstart.

 The theme of this application is simple Task management with simple login.
 The project contains two entities - a `user` and a `task`.